The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 nil if it’s sure there’s no filesystem in the device, and return non-

 nil in every other situation.

-#2 Updated by Miguel Di Ciurcio Filho 5 months ago
+#2 Updated by Miguel Di Ciurcio Filho over 2 years ago

 I think the current code is much more reliable than the old one:

 def fstype /TYPE=\"(\S+)\"/.match(blkid(@resource[:name])) rescue Puppet::ExecutionFailure nil end